tjfontaine/node-setflags/README.md

 Set v8 command line flags at runtime, which would theoretically let you enable harmony features at runtime.

+Most of these flags probably won't take effect for the current context, so to get the benefit you may need to run the code in a new `vm.Context`.

+Also, I **do not** endorse this as a way to do business, but as a potential stop gap to enable a crucial feature.

 ## setFlags(args)

 Either a string or an array of strings as if you had passed them on the command